fabiomattei/rubygtkfun/_posts/2020-06-14-labels-output.md

 ### Conclusion

-Many thigs can be said about the label, our exploration just started.
+Many things can be said about the label, our exploration just started.
 If you give the command **puts label.methods**:

 {% highlight ruby %}